yfu/yfu.github.io/_posts/2020-07-15-as-far-from-land-as-possible.md

 ---
 layout: single
-title:  "1162 As Far from Land as Possible"
+title:  "As Far from Land as Possible"
 excerpt: ""
 categories: []
 tags: [leetcode]